xVeles/Recycling-Kiosk/README.md

 ### Hosting & Starting Web App
 **Windows Hosting**

-Brief Summary of install instructions, for more detailed instructions please look at (RCK Install Manual)[RCK Install Manual.pdf]
+Brief Summary of install instructions, for more detailed instructions please look at RCK Install Manual.pdf

 Required to use **IISExpress** to host Web API in PowerShell